 Following initial observations, we carry out ongoing assessments across the seven areas of learning to ensure that the needs and interests of the children are reflected in our plans.
-We include points from Individual Learning Plans (ILP's) for children with Special Educational Needs.
+These assessments help us to identify if children are working towards, on track or working at greater depth of age related expectations.
+Planning also includes relevant points from Individual Learning Plans (ILP's), Speech Therapy plans or other therapeutic plans written for children with Additional or Special Educational Needs.
 Assessment is carried out by class teachers, teaching assistants, specialist subject teachers and key persons.